Phew/jellyfin-rpc/README.md

-# Jellyfin Discord RPC Plugin + CLI
+# Jellyfin Discord RPC (Plugin + CLI)

-This project provides:

-- A Jellyfin plugin that exposes a secure endpoint returning a user-customizable Discord Rich Presence payload based on the current playback state.
+- A Jellyfin plugin that exposes your now‑playing as a Discord Rich Presence payload
-- A simple Python CLI that polls the plugin endpoint every few seconds and updates your Discord Rich Presence.
+- A small CLI that reads that payload and updates your Discord status every few seconds

 ## Plugin Features